An easy recipe for crispy Coconut Shrimp. Battered in panko and lots of shredded coconut, these shrimp are deep-fried until crispy and golden brown.

 - 1 cup sweetened shredded coconut

-- 1 pound jumbo raw shrimp peeled and deveined
+- 1 pound jumbo raw shrimp thawed, peeled, and deveined